Scheduling a Learning Power Presentation

 Where is the Education Coordinator’s virtual space (home, office, or classroom)?

-Currently, the Education Coordinator’s virtual space is their home.
+The Education Coordinator’s virtual space is their home or office.

 When teachers schedule a virtual presentation, will they have the option to schedule for their A and B students?